-atify the a sail to St. Thomas, St. Paul's Bay, and around the Island would partially supply a very desirable gratification, both to strangers and also to the resident citizens.
+If this more distant trip could not be arranged; a sail to St. Thomas, St. Paul's Bay, and around the Island WITH-OUT SABBATH-BREAKING, would partially supply a very desirable gratification, both to strangers, and also to the resident citizens.

-To verify this fact, and to represent to strangers, the gratification which they may anticipate from a sail down the rayer; they are reminded of the concise description already incorporated, which comprises the view of the scenery between Quebec and Paul's Bay.
+To verify this fact, and to represent to strangers, the gratification which they may anticipate from a sail down the river; they are reminded of the concise description already incorporated, which comprises the view of the scenery between Quebec and Paul's Bay.